IDBCourses/ht25-a3-functional-prototype-jessiekwp-bit/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/2Ckaj58x)

+# Game: 'Orange Catcher🍊'
+Developed by Wan Pui Kwok

+# Goal
+Eat 10 oranges within 20 seconds!

+# Controls
+`A` `S` `D` `F` `G` `H` `J` `K` `L`
+- Swipe the row with 'KeyA', 'KeyS', 'KeyD', 'KeyF', 'KeyG', 'KeyH', 'KeyJ', 'KeyK' and 'KeyL' to left and right to control the player's movement

+`E`
+- Tap 'KeyE' to eat the orange when it overlaps the player

+# Game characteristics
+1. Oranges fall from different positions from the sky randomly
+2. The speed of falling oranges is increased every time

+# Good Luck
+I hope you can eat a lot of oranges! 🍊🍊🍊🍊🍊🍊🍊🍊🍊🍊

 # CodePlayground

 Simple browser playground for animating a shape on the page using utilities from `Animations/util.js`.